Manuk199719/Blinkit-Analysis-using-PowerBI/README.md

 ## 📌 Conclusion
 - Blinkit is performing strongly in Tier 3 cities and medium-sized stores.
 However, underperforming outlet sizes, low item visibility, and stagnant customer ratings are hampering further growth.
 With data-driven adjustments to outlet formats, digital visibility, and customer engagement strategies, Blinkit can scale sustainably and improve both top-line and customer satisfaction.

-## Takeways:
-This dashboard not only reflects the sales dynamics across regions and outlet types but also helps decision-makers identify high-performing outlet segments, understand customer preferences, and improve inventory and outlet planning strategies.